-1. Identify commonly used abbreviations positive and negative buzzwords in documentation.
+- 1. Identify commonly used abbreviations positive and negative buzzwords in documentation.
+B - 2.
+Describe how models and frames of reference are reflected in documentation.
 B

-2. Describe how models and frames of reference are reflected in documentation.
-B

-3. Demonstrate proper procedures to protect the rights and confidentiality of clients and patients.
-B

-4. Demonstrate knowledge of various reimbursement systems and funding mechanisms (e.g., federal, state, third party, private payer), treatment/diagnosis codes (e.g., CPT®, ICD, DSM® codes), and coding and documentation requirements that affect consumers and the practice of occupational therapy (B4.29) A,B.

-5. Documentation must effectively communicate the need and rationale for occupational therapy services.
-(B.4.29) A, B

-6. Explain the roles and responsibilities of the OT and OTA for documentation and practice in various practice settings.
-A

-7. Discuss the referral and screening process.
-A, B

-8. Discuss the role of the OTA in the evaluation, goal writing and intervention process.

-9. Complete observation notes in proper SOAP format.
-A, B

-10. Describe role delineation for progress reporting, discharge planning, discontinuation, and referral.
-A, B

-11. Gather and share data for the purpose of evaluating client(s)' occupational performance in ADL, IADL, health management, rest and sleep, education, work, play, leisure and social participation.
-B

-12. Describe the process of writing incident reports, appeal letters, meeting minutes grant writing and policies and procedures.
-B

-13. Describe the roles of various other professionals within traditional and non-traditional settings.
-A, B

-14. Identify and describe the clinical reasoning process.
-A, B

-15. Identify and communicate to the occupational therapist the need to refer to specialists both internal and external to the profession, including community agencies.
-(B.4.26) A, B
+- 3. Demonstrate proper procedures to protect the rights and confidentiality of clients and patients.
+B - Demonstrate knowledge of various reimbursement systems and funding mechanisms (e.g., federal, state, third party, private payer), treatment/diagnosis codes (e.g., CPT®, ICD, DSM® codes), and coding and documentation requirements that affect consumers and the practice of occupational therapy.
+Documentation must effectively communicate the need and rationale for occupational therapy services.
+(B.4.29)A,B - 5.
+Explain the roles and responsibilities of the OT and OTA for documentation and practice in various practice settings.
+A - 6.
+Discuss the referral and screening process.
+A,B - 7.
+Discuss the role of the OTA in the evaluation, goal writing and intervention process. - 8.
+Complete observation notes in proper SOAP format.
+A,B - 9.
+Describe role delineation for progress reporting, discharge planning, discontinuation, and referral.
+A,B - 10.
+Gather and share data for the purpose of evaluating client(s)' occupational performance in ADL, IADL, education, work, play, leisure and social participation.
+B - 11.
+Describe the process of writing incident reports, appeal letters, meeting minutes grant writing and policies and procedures.
+B - 12.
+Describe the roles of various other professionals within traditional and non-traditional settings.
+A,B - 13.
+Identify and describe the clinical reasoning process.
+A,B - 14.
+Identify and communicate to the occupational therapist the need to refer to specialists both internal and external to the profession, including community agencies.
+(B.4.26)A,B